pinionai/pinionai-streamlit-agent/docs/GCPDeploy.md

 Deploy your container image to Cloud Run and pass the environment variables from your `.env` file.
 You can specify each variable using the `--set-env-vars` flag, or use the `--env-vars-file` flag with a YAML file.

+Use the `--service-account` flag to specify the identity your service will run as.

 **Option 1: Using `--set-env-vars`**

 Extract the variables from your `.env` file and pass them as a comma-separated list: